Health & Wellbeing

 Along with the symptoms above, people can also suffer from other mental health problems.
 Like panic disorder, depression, and substance abuse.

-In the UK, PTSD can legally class as a disability.
-But there are certain rules it needs to meet first.
+In the UK, PTSD can legally class as a disability under certain circumstances.

-The person's condition may class as a mental illness.
-A medical professional, like a mental health specialist, will pass this diagnosis.
+The person's condition may class as a mental illness, and a medical professional, like a mental health specialist, will pass this diagnosis.

 Most of the legal needs come under the Equality Act (2010).
 The act states, for a condition to class as a disability, it must have: